AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 Yesterday, I went to watch Cherien Dabis’ 2025 Palestinian movie "All That's Left of You".

-When the opressor takes away your land, your home, your children, your rights, your food, your dignity, your safety, your history and your future, I quote Cherien:
+When the oppressor takes away your land, your home, your children, your rights, your food, your dignity, your safety, your history and your future, I quote Cherien:
 >"All that is left of you is your humanity.
 They can not take that away."

 In her movie, we see the protagonists choosing to be kind and humane when beset with this choice...